stretchr/hoard/README.md

       }).(*Something)

     }

+Remember, because the func is declared inline, variables defined around it will be available (via closures) making it easy to do other initialisation work in the `HoardFunc`.

+####HoardFunc type
+The `HoardFunc` type is defined as:

+    type HoardFunc func() (interface{}, *Expiration)

+The func takes no arguments, but will return an object (the object being defined), and an `Expiration` instance describing when the object should expire (see Expiring below).
+For indefinite expiration (i.e. once it's created it should never expire) you can use the handy `hoard.ExpiresNever` object.

 ####With errors
 For the common case of methods that return an optional error as the second argument, Hoard provides the `GetWithError` alternative that works as you might expect: